Rita Gorgonowa: Trial

-On 14 May 1932, after a short trial, District Court at Lwow sentenced Rita Gorgonowa to death.
-Due to a number of legal mistakes and appeals of her defence (Mieczyslaw Ettinger of Warszawa, Jozef Wozniakowski of Kraków and Maurycy Axer of Lwow), the verdict was later changed by the Supreme Court.
+On 14 May 1932, after a short trial, District Court at Lwów sentenced Rita Gorgonowa to death.
+Due to a number of legal mistakes and appeals of her defence (Mieczyslaw Ettinger of Warsaw, Jozef Wozniakowski of Kraków and Maurycy Axer of Lwów), the verdict was later changed by the Supreme Court.
 While in prison, Margerita gave birth to daughter Ewa, on 20 September 1932.
 In the meantime her case was moved to the District Court in Kraków, which on 29 April 1933 sentenced Rita to eight years.
 Gorgonowa was to be released on 24 May 1940, but due to the German Invasion of Poland she was released on 3 September 1939.

 Further fate of Rita Gorgonowa is unknown.
 Her daughters claim that she survived World War II.
 According to some sources, she moved to Silesia or ran a newsstand in Opole.
 Other sources claim that she left Poland and settled in South America.

 In 1977, a feature film The Case of Gorgonowa was made by director Janusz Majewski, with Ewa Dalkowska playing the role of Rita.
 In 2014 Rita's daughter Ewa and granddaughter Margarita Ilic-Lisowska declared their intention to re-open the trial and change of the verdict.